mrcrdg/mrcrdg/README.md

 💡 I’ve been working with Data Science and Machine Learning since 2020, developing end-to-end data solutions, from data ingestion and modeling to deployment and visualization.

-⚙️ Skilled in Python, SQL, PySpark, Airflow, and Databricks, with experience in Docker, AWS, and Azure for scalable data processing and automation.
+⚙️ Skilled in Python, SQL, PySpark, Airflow, with experience in Docker, AWS (EC2, S3), and Azure (Databricks) for scalable data processing and automation.

 🌍 Currently pursuing the Erasmus Mundus Master’s in Software Engineering with a Sustainability track, combining advanced software engineering with sustainable systems design.

-📬 Reach me at **marcia.rrdg@gmail.com** or connect on [LinkedIn](https://www.linkedin.com/in/rodriguesmarciar/).
+📬 Reach me at *marcia.rrdg@gmail.com* or connect on [LinkedIn](https://www.linkedin.com/in/rodriguesmarciar/).
  — Always happy to connect, exchange ideas, or collaborate!

 ---